Ron Saunders: Norwich City

 As a manager, Saunders first tasted success at Norwich City, guiding them to the Second Division title in 1972, which saw them promoted to the First Division for the first time in their history.
 Saunders steered Norwich City to survival in their first season in the top flight.
-They also reached the Football League Cup final, losing 1–0 to Tottenham Hotspur.
+They also reached the League Cup final, losing 1–0 to Tottenham Hotspur.
 He resigned as Norwich manager on 17 November 1973 following a boardroom row after a 3–1 home defeat to Everton.

 Manchester City

 Five days later, Saunders accepted an offer to take over at Manchester City.
-For the second season running Saunders managed a team to the Football League Cup final, but once again they lost – this time to Wolverhampton Wanderers.
+For the second season running Saunders managed a team to the Football League Cup final, but once again he lost, this time to Wolverhampton Wanderers.
 Despite their cup success, City's league form was shaky, and Saunders was dismissed three weeks before the end of the season.
 He did not stay out of work for long however, and the following month joined Second Division side Aston Villa as manager.

 Aston Villa

-Saunders guided Villa to promotion to the First Division (as runners-up in the Second Division) in his first season as manager, also winning the League Cup.
-He became the first manager to take three clubs to the League Cup Final in three successive years.
-He re-established Villa as a top First Division club, winning the League Cup again in 1977.
+Saunders guided Villa to promotion to the First Division (as runners-up in the Second Division) in his first season as manager, also winning two League Cup titles, in 1975 and 1977.
+He became the first manager to take three clubs to the League Cup final in three successive years.
 In 1980–81, he guided Villa to their first First Division title for 71 years.

-He resigned from Villa on 9 February 1982, due to a disagreement with the board over his contract.
-At the time, Villa were mid-table in the First Division and had reached the quarter-finals of the European Cup.
-His assistant Tony Barton took over, and led them to victory in the 1982 European Cup Final four months later.
+He resigned from Villa on 9 February 1982.
+At the time, Villa were mid-table in the First Division but had reached the quarter-finals of the European Cup.
+There had been increasing tension between the manager and Chairman Ron Bendall with Saunders complaining about stadium manager Terry Rutter's expenditure and seeking more say over non-footballing matters.
+Rutter would later receive a suspended prison sentence having been prosecuted for conspiracy to defraud the Football Grounds Improvement Trust and obtaining money by deception from the club.
+The judge stated that Bendall would have faced these charges too had he not died.

+Saunders' assistant Tony Barton then took over, eventually led them to victory in the 1982 European Cup final four months later.